ng-Classic/ng-classic/aio/content/guide/example-apps-list.md

 <live-example name="dependency-injection"></live-example>

-Demonstrates fundamentals of Angular Classicdependency injection.
+Demonstrates fundamentals of Angular Classic dependency injection.
 For more information, see [Dependency injection](guide/dependency-injection).

 ### Dependency injection features

 <live-example name="dependency-injection-in-action"></live-example>

-Demonstrates many of the features of Angular Classicdependency injection.
+Demonstrates many of the features of Angular Classic dependency injection.
 For more information, see [Dependency injection in action](guide/dependency-injection).

 ### Providing dependencies in NgModules